Why splurge money when you can make your own seed mix easily? Check out these Best Homemade Seed Starting Mix Recipes below.

-The biggest downside of using peat is it can only be obtained by destroying the remaining Mires.
-There are peat-free alternatives like coco peat you must opt for.
+The biggest downside of using peat is that it can only be obtained by destroying the remaining mires.
+There are other peat-free alternatives like coco peat you can opt for.

-Leaf mold is a kind of a lazy man’s compost.
+- Leaf Mold: Leaf mold is a kind of a lazy man’s compost.
 It is an outcome of the natural rotting process of leaves.
 You can use leaf mold to sow seeds.
-Here’s an interesting on The Guardian for you to read.
+Here’s an interesting post on The Guardian for you to read.

-Bark humus produced from the composting of the bark.
+- Pine Bark Humus: Bark humus is produced from the composting of the bark.
 The bark originates mostly from conifers.
 These crusts must be composted for a long period of time.
 The result is perfect for growing plants: Water permeable and stable structure.
 The small roots can grow unhindered.

-Wood fibers have similar favorable properties as coir.
+- Composted Wood fiber: Wood fibers have similar favorable properties as coir.
 They are also low in nutrients.
-The material must, of course, do not come from treated wood waste.
+The material must, of course, should not come from treated wood waste.

-Cat litter is a good ingredient for plants that require very few nutrients.
+- Cat Litter: Cat litter is a good ingredient for plants that requires very few nutrients.
 For example, cacti.
-With a nutrient-free mixture of perlite or pumice and cat litter, you give seedlings the best ground for rooting.
+You can give seedlings the best ground for rooting with a nutrient-free mixture of perlite or pumice and cat litter.

 Important: Use non-clumping, mineral-based cat litter.